 This unit has been developed for use with a combination heat exchanger condensate drain and venting system designed to operate only with this type of system.
-Condensate Drain and Vent Kits are available for purchase as accessory items.

-Horizontal ground mount applications can use P/N-922323 to attach the 13.25" x 2" PVC pipe within the control area of this unit.
-Rooftop mount applications can use the downflow condensate drain / vent kit (P/N-922485).
-If any of these kits are not being used, see Appendix on page 42 or page 44 for your specific application.
+A Condensate Drain and Vent Kit (P/N 922323) is available for purchase as an accessory item to attach to the 13.25" x 2" PVC pipe within the control area of this unit.
+If the kit is not being used, see Appendix (pages 36-39).